-Suppose you are using Google Authenticator as a level of added 2-factor authentication for Gmail, Facebook or maybe for a crypto wallet or exchange.
+Suppose you are using the Google Authenticator app as a level of added 2-factor authentication for Gmail, Facebook or maybe for a crypto wallet or exchange.
 In that case, you must ensure that you back up the google authenticator codes separately from your usual phone backup.
-Not only that, but each code needs to be backed up separately.
+Also, each backup code needs to be backed up separately.
 In case you lose your phone, get locked out, or trade-in your existing phone.
 This is easily forgotten with the excitement of the latest version of your phone.

-These steps will show you what to do if you lose your phone.
+These steps will show you what to do just in case you lose your phone.
 Not if you have already lost your phone.
 As that is a different and more complicated process depending on the site may involve an account recovery.

 Google Authenticator Backup or Secret Keys

-When you initially enable Google Authenticator, you are provided with a QR code to set it up.
+When you initially enable the Google Authenticator app, you are provided with a QR code to set it up.
 In addition, you also have a backup or secret key that you need to write down, print off and store.
 Alternatively, you can take a screenshot of these to keep somewhere really safe.
 This is by far the easiest way to regain access to your account.

-You don’t need to follow these steps if you’ve already written down or taken screenshots of the QR codes.
+You don’t need to follow these steps if you’ve already written down or taken screenshots of the QR code.

 Gmail Backup Codes

-If you haven’t got your Gmail backup codes (or lost them), here is how to get backup codes for Gmail.
+If you haven’t got your Gmail backup codes (or lost them), here is how to get backup codes for your Gmail account.

-By completing these steps, if you have lost access to your google authenticator and are prompted to enter a 2-step verification but are unable, you can enter 1 of your 8-digit backup codes to gain access to your account.
-You can then enable google authenticator on your new phone using the change phone option, which I’ll show you shortly.
+By completing these steps, if you have lost access to your google authenticator app and are prompted to enter a 2-step verification but are unable, you can enter 1 of your 8-digit backup codes to gain access to your Gmail account.
+You can then enable the google authenticator app on your new phone using the change phone option, which I’ll show you shortly.